M.R.C. straight sided blood transfusion bottle, capped, with rubber tubing and drop indicator, from the National Blood Transfusion Service, 1978

 overall (tube): 1010 mm

-- blood transfusion apparatus, therapeutics (haematology) blood transfusion apparatus, therapeutics (haematology)
+- blood transfusion apparatus and therapeutics (haematology) blood transfusion apparatus and therapeutics (haematology)

 - furnishing and equipment